Setting Up Actions

 Setup:

-• Use Case Name: “Homeowner Insurance Qualification”
+• Action Title: “Homeowner Insurance Qualification”

-• Required Information to Collect:
+• Required Steps:

-• Purchase date and rebuild cost estimate
+• Step 6: “Ask the caller for the Purchase date and rebuild cost estimate”

 Commercial Auto - Driver Information